Can Mold Cause a Skin Rash?

 - Make an appointment with an allergist to test for a mold allergy

-If you are allergic to mold, a skin prick test measuring your IgE immune system response will likely test positive.
+If you are allergic to mold, an allergy test (a skin prick test or blood test) measuring your IgE immune system response will likely test positive.
 Other immune system tests like IgG and IgM can also point in the direction of a mold allergy.

 What to do if you think mold is causing your skin rashes?

 Regardless of what your mold symptom(s) may be, the first step in treatment is to remove yourself from the water-damaged building.
-Test your home and your workplace to determine if either building has been water-damaged.
-I go into the details of how to properly test for mold in this blog post.
+Test your home and your workplace to determine if either building has water damage.
+I share details of how to properly test for mold in this blog post.

 For 75% of the population, the simple act of removing yourself from the moldy environment will improve your skin rashes.
-The other 25% of the population has what I call a moldy gene – it prevents their body from expelling the mold toxins.
+The other 25% of the population has what I call a moldy gene that prevents their body from expelling mold toxins even when they’ve left the mold-infested environment.

-Those of you with the moldy genes will need a far more involved treatment plan to alleviate your skin rashes.
-Working with a mold-literate practitioner will be absolutely essential!
+People with moldy genes will need to undergo a more intense treatment plan to alleviate your skin rashes.
+Working with a mold-literate practitioner is essential.

 Now, I want to hear from you!